 Apple Mac Hard Drive Typical Failures.

-Here at Datlabs we refer to this as logical failure, the hard drive in these cases is not itself faulty however something has corrupted the file system or files and as a result the user is unable to access their data.
+Here at Datlabs we refer to File System Corruption as a “logical failure”.
+The hard drive components are not catastrophically failed however the file system that describes the structure and location of data within the storage media is corrupt and the operating system is unable to access data.
 Most computer users will at some time have experienced a Windows PC asking for a hard drive to be formatted, this is usually because the OS cannot find a valid file system to mount the drive or the drive is blank.
 Each hard drive has specific sectors that the system uses to identify the file system type, size, start location and so on.
 If however this information either becomes corrupt or inaccessible, your computer will not be able to mount the device and complete the boot process needed to provide access to the data.
 This process is similar with Apple devices, and if the important file system data becomes corrupted the system will unable to mount and access the data.

 If you are confronted with the error message ‘A volume failed to mount ‘or you simply see a folder icon when you turn on the machine, you may well be experiencing a logical failure.

-Physical failure can often result from a hard drive being subjected to a knock, drop or other shock, but can also happen due to normal wear and tear or just plain bad luck.
+Mac Hard Disk Drives that are making a clicking noise have generally been subjected to a knock, drop or other shock, but can also happen due to normal wear and tear or just plain bad luck.
 Here at Datlabs we see many external and internal hard drives with physical/mechanical failures, the percentage only being beaten by the bad sector issues described earlier.
 Physical/Mechanical failures usually relate to a failure of the delicate internal read/write head assembly (HSA) which is responsible for writing, reading and amplifying your data to and from the magnetic platter surface.

 Physical failures are more common in portable devices such as the MacBook and MacBook Pro, but can occur with any hard drive.
 Typical symptoms of such a failure are unusual noises such as clicking, knocking or beeping emitting from the hard drive.
 These noises occur when the hard drive is repeatedly attempting to read a vital area of the hard drive but a failure of one or more of the read/write heads prevents it from being able to do so.